The Fine-Structure Constant

 6. Conclusion

 The mystery of the fine-structure constant has long stood as a symbol of the limits of our understanding, a hint that a deeper layer of reality awaits our discovery.
 The Predictive Universe framework proposes that this fundamental stratum is woven from information, logic, and prediction.
-From this perspective, the strength of the force that holds atoms together and carries light across the cosmos emerges as a direct consequence of the logic required for a minimal entity to think about itself.
+From this perspective, the strength of the force that holds atoms together and carries light across the cosmos emerges from the operational requirements of self-referential prediction.